arya-io/DBMSNotes/Database_Concepts_01.md

 -- ERROR 1288 (HY000): The target table emp_summary of the DELETE is not updatable
 ```

-We can create a VIEW from another VIEW.

 ## Commit & RollBack Commands:

-MySQL be default has AutoCommit for the DML Commands.
+MySQL by default has AutoCommit for the DML Commands.

 But in MySQL Commit & Rollback commands are NOT applicable for DDL and DCL commands.
 DDL and DCL commands are AutoCommit commands in MySQL.